 Previewing and Exporting Stabilized Footage

 Click the “Play” button to preview your stabilized footage.
-If it looks good, proceed to export.
-You can tweak the stabilization settings in real-time to see how they affect your video.
+You can tweak the stabilization settings in real-time and immediately see how they affect the video.
+If it looks good, you’re ready to export.

-When exporting, you can set the output resolution, bitrate, and file format.
-Choose a resolution that matches your original footage or adjust based on your needs.
+When exporting, you have control over settings such as video codec, resolution, bitrate, and file format.
+Choose a resolution that matches your original footage, or adjust it based on your output requirements—such as social media sharing, editing, or archiving.

 Advanced Techniques: Keyframing and Dynamic Zoom